Thousands of Americans in desperate need of extra money to pay their bills are lining up every day across the country to donate plasma for cash.

 ABC News reports that American donors provide 94% of paid plasma that’s used around the world to create medicines that treat patients with various diseases.

-Diane Sawyer recently met one struggling father who works two jobs and donated plasma so that he could buy his daughter a birthday present and cake.
+Diane Sawyer met one struggling father who works two jobs and donated plasma so that he could buy his daughter a birthday present and cake.

 The donations take place at hundreds of centers nationwide, often located in low-income areas.